lucasjellema/speakerpool-app/README.md

 ### Speaker Management
 - Complete speaker details view

+### Admin Mode (New)
+- **Activation**: Via URL parameter `admin=yes` (e.g., `index.html?admin=yes`).
+- **Enhanced Data Loading**: On startup, loads all individual speaker delta files to provide the most comprehensive and up-to-date view of all profiles.
+- **Universal Editing**: Allows viewing and editing of *any* speaker profile, not just the logged-in user's.
+- **Centralized Saving**: Changes made to any profile are staged in memory.
+A "Save All Data" button appears, allowing an administrator to save all accumulated changes directly to the main `Sprekerpool.json` data source via a secure admin-specific API endpoint.
+This bypasses the creation of user-specific delta files.
+- **Purpose**: Designed for data curation, correcting profiles across the entire dataset, and consolidating widespread changes.
 - Edit speaker information
 - Add new companies and languages
 - Update speaker availability, topics, and bio